Sgawrys/UnityLSystemGenerator/README.md

 Once you have the script files in whatever project you want L-Systems to appear in, just go through Unity's menu system:
 GameObject->Create Other...->L-System... and follow the onscreen instructions from the wizard to create your very own system on screen.

+When creating rules:
+Use letters for variables,
+'+' and '-' stand for turn 90 degrees clockwise and counterclockwise, '[' and ']' stand for pushing and popping the current state to the stack.

+Example rule:
+F>F+F-F-F+F

 ##Known Issues

 * LSystemPainter is not completed yet, only outputs the L-System using Debug.DrawLine.